Killdeer, North Dakota

-Killdeer (Hidatsa: Cíìdadagi Arudíheesh, "happy land") is a city in Dunn County, North Dakota, United States.
+Killdeer (Hidatsa: Cíìdadagi Arudíheesh, Where-Deer-Are-Killed) is a city in Dunn County, North Dakota, United States.
 The population was 939 at the 2020 census.

 History

 Killdeer was founded in 1914 at the end of a Northern Pacific Railway branch line that began in Mandan.
 The name was taken from the nearby Killdeer Mountains.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.94 sqmi, all land.